 This merging of what have been traditionally separate systems brings interesting changes and challenges for both hardware and software developers.
 The software stack now needs to be able to run safety-critical and commercial applications on the same System-on-Chip (SoC) and display these different applications safely on their respective displays.
 The latest Cortex-A processors provide the performance required to run a Rich OS next to a RTOS or Autosar stack, and the Cortex-A offers hardware support for the hypervisor platform that enables it.

-Due to the growing demand for cleaner and more efficient vehicles, the largest growth area for powertrain is in its electrification.
-Conventional Internal Combustion Engines (ICE) will continue in production for years to come with yet tougher, demanding emission controls, but increasingly in hybrid configurations.
-Full electrification adoption will remain dependent on energy storage technology and infrastructure for charging points and energy distribution, but over time we’ll see the balance move to electric drives with higher power battery management.
+Electrification of the vehicles powertrain system is currently one of the largest growth areas in the automobile.
+Demand for cleaner and more efficient vehicles is not only influenced by rising consumer demands but also increasingly stringent legislation.
+Conventional Internal Combustion Engines (ICE) will continue in production for some years to come, but increasingly in hybrid configurations.
+Widespread adoption of full Electric Vehicles (EV) will remain dependent on energy storage technology and the available infrastructure for charging and energy distribution.
+Over time, we’ll see the balance move to electric drives with higher power battery management.

-There is high demand for both ICE and electrification and so solutions to meet these needs are essential.
+Today, there is high volume market demand for both ICE and increasingly electrified systems, so solutions to meet these needs are essential.
 Arm can address the needs for both ICE and electric drives.